Anderstask1/TEE_MAPSE/README.md

 # TEE_MAPSE

 Project thesis at Cybernetics and Robotics at NTNU, in collaboration with The Operating Room of the Future (FOR) at St. Olavs.
-The thesis is a continuitation of the corresponding project on 2D data, with Trym Nordal as initial developer.
+The thesis is a continuation of the corresponding project on 2D data, with Trym Nordal as initial developer.

 Supervisor: Hans Torp
 Supervisor at FOR: Gabriel Kiss